quantavil/obsidian/Testing/Selenium MCQ.md

 	*NoSuchElementException*

 3. What is the difference between 'close' and 'quit' methods in WebDriver?

-'Close' method clears the browser memory while the 'quit' method closes the browser window.

-'Close' method closes the browser but the 'quit' method additionally removes the connection to the server.

-'Close' method closes the main browser window but the 'quit' method closes all the browser windows including popups.
+	*'Close' method closes the main browser window but the 'quit' method closes all the browser windows including popups.*

 4. Which of the following selenium component enables simultaneous running of tests in multiple browsers and environments?
-	GRID
+	*GRID*

 5. Which of the below operator is used to allocate memory to array variable in Java?